Air Materiel Command: Materiel Division

-The Materiel Division was set up near Dayton, Ohio on January 15, 1926.
+The Materiel Division was set up near Dayton, Ohio on 15 January 1926.
 The Materiel Division, controlled by the Office of the Chief of Air Corps (OCAC), possessed many characteristics of a major command.
 It brought together four major functions performed previously by three organizations: research and development (R&D), procurement, supply, and maintenance.

+The Engineering Division merged in October 1926 with the Air Service's Supply Division (formed by 1919) to form the Materiel Division of the newly established Army Air Corps.
+It undertook Army aviation procurement, supply and maintenance activities.

-With the construction of nearby Wilbur Wright Field, McCook Field was closed on April 1, 1927, and was subsequently demolished after its assets moved to the new Wright Field, the latter serving as the Air Corps', and later the Army Air Forces', principal R&D center from 1927 to 1947, including the Physiological Research Laboratory which opened in 1935.
-By August 22, 1935, the division operated an Army Aeronautical Museum at Wright Field, and by November 22, 1935, had an "Industrial War Plans Section".
+With the construction of nearby Wilbur Wright Field, McCook Field was closed on 1 April 1927, and was subsequently demolished after its assets moved to the new Wright Field, the latter serving as the Air Corps', and later the Army Air Forces', principal R&D center from 1927 to 1947, including the Physiological Research Laboratory which opened in 1935.
+By 22 August 1935, the division operated an Army Aeronautical Museum at Wright Field, and by 22 November 1935, had an "Industrial War Plans Section".
 F.B.
-Vose became the Materiel Division commander on October 19, 1940, with the division employing procurement inspectors at Wright Field the same year.
+Vose became the Materiel Division commander on 19 October 1940, with the division employing procurement inspectors at Wright Field the same year.
 The division had four Field Service Sections: San Antonio, Fairfield, Middletown, and Sacramento.

 Then-Brigadier General Benjamin Foulois had a year as Chief of the Materiel Division at Wright Field from June 1929 to July 1930.

+American aviation development fell behind its European rivals after the mid-1930s when Germany started a continental arms race.
+The threat of war at the decade's end began to change the situation.
+During the late 1930s American industry spent over $100 million annually on aviation research.
+University grants grew and military personnel enrolment in science courses increased.

 The Air Corps Maintenance Command was established under the Materiel Division on June 25, 1941 - less than a week after the creation of the USAAF itself on June 20, 1941 - to control supply and maintenance and retained the "Air Corps" designation that remained in effect for the USAAF's training and logistics units.

-On December 11, 1941, with United States newly engaged in World War II, these four functions were divided between two organizations.
+On 11 December 1941, with United States newly engaged in World War II, these four functions were divided between two organizations.